How to Roll Over a 403b or 401k into a Guaranteed Annuity

 Why People Roll Over Retirement Plans Into Guaranteed Annuities

-Guaranteed annuities are designed for that stage of life.
-Instead of relying on market performance to determine your retirement outcome, a fixed annuity or fixed indexed annuity uses contractual guarantees to define how interest is credited and how income can be turned on.
-That doesn’t mean annuities replace investments completely — it means they can be used strategically to cover the expenses that must be paid regardless of market conditions.
+Retirement is not just about growing money — it is about using money reliably.
+When you transition from saving to spending, the risk profile shifts entirely.
+A portfolio can perform well over 20 years and still fail in retirement if withdrawals are forced during a market downturn in the early years.
+Guaranteed annuities are designed for that stage.
+Instead of relying on market performance to determine the retirement outcome, a fixed annuity or fixed indexed annuity uses contractual guarantees to define how interest is credited and how income can be turned on.
+That does not mean annuities replace investments completely — it means they can be used strategically to cover the expenses that must be paid regardless of market conditions, while other assets handle discretionary and growth-oriented goals.

-When people say “guaranteed annuity,” they usually mean one of two categories: a fixed annuity (including MYGAs) or a fixed indexed annuity.
+When people say “guaranteed annuity” for a rollover, they usually mean one of two categories: a fixed annuity (including Multi-Year Guaranteed Annuities, or MYGAs) or a fixed indexed annuity.
 Both can protect principal.
 Both avoid direct market losses.
 But they behave very differently over time, especially when you factor in liquidity, time horizon, and income rider options.

 Step-by-Step: How to Roll Over a 401(k) or 403(b) Into an Annuity Correctly

-The first surprise is that not every 401(k) or 403(b) allows partial rollovers while you’re still employed.
+The first surprise is that not every 401(k) or 403(b) allows partial rollovers while you are still employed.
 Many plans only allow rollovers after separation from service or retirement, although some offer in-service distributions after a certain age.
-Before you select any annuity, you want to confirm what your plan allows.
+Confirming what your specific plan allows before selecting any annuity is the first step — product selection should not happen before eligibility is confirmed.

-The second surprise is that many employer plans automatically withhold taxes if you request a distribution check made payable to you.
-That’s why indirect rollovers are risky.
-Even if you intend to redeposit the funds within 60 days, the withholding can create a gap you must replace out-of-pocket to avoid taxation on the withheld amount.
+The second surprise is that many employer plans automatically withhold 20% in taxes if you request a distribution check payable to yourself.
+This is why indirect rollovers are risky.
+Even if you intend to redeposit the funds within 60 days, the withholding creates a gap you must replace out-of-pocket to avoid taxation on the withheld amount.
+The 60-day clock and the withholding rules catch more people than almost any other rollover mistake.

-Should You Roll Over All of Your 401(k) or Only Part of It?
+Should You Roll Over All of It or Only Part?

 What About Required Minimum Distributions (RMDs)?